pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 All members in the current family of Pycom modules are powered by the ESP32, offering:

 - 512 Kb available for the user as internal storage, (external SD card support available)
-- Up to 128 Kb available for the user
+- Up to 96 Kb of RAM available for python code.
 - Hardware floating point unit
 - Up to 24 GPIO :class:`Pins <.Pin>`
 - 2x :class:`UARTs <.UART>`
 - :class:`SPIs <.SPI>`
 - :class:`Timers <.Timer>`
+- :class:`RTC <.RTC>`
 - :class:`PWM <.PWM>`
 - :class:`ADC <.ADC>`
 - :class:`DAC <.DAC>`